Botanical Name: Dypsis lutescens

 You'll find areca palms for sale in nurseries, florist's shops and garden centers.
 This is one of the most popular palms for growing indoors.
 If you can't find one locally, you'll find them for sale online.
 Look for the botanical name Dypsis lutescens (also known as Chrysalidocarpus lutescens) to be sure you're getting this palm.
 Common names include Areca Palm and Butterfly Palm.

-You'll find Areca Palm Tree for sale at Real Palm Trees, a company I trust.
-Guide-to-Houseplants.com is a participant in the affiliate program offered by Real Palm Trees.
+You'll find Areca Palm for sale from Costa Farms, a company I trust.
+Guide-to-Houseplants.com is a participant in their affiliate program offered by Amazon.
 If you make a purchase after following this link, I may earn a commission.

 Palm tree too big?
 Although slow growing, areca palm tree can reach 20-30 ft in its native habitat.
 Indoors, this tree will slowly reach about 8 ft (2.4 m).
 You can keep it smaller by pruning off the tallest frond or two.
 You can also limit its growth by confining its roots in a smallish pot.